-LEVEL III

-Acts of violence, which results in injury to another person or damage to property or poses a threat to the safety of others in school and disrupts the educational climate of the school.
+LEVEL III - Acts of violence, which results in injury to another person or damage to property or poses a threat to the safety of others in school and disrupts the educational climate of the school.

-- Examples:
+Examples:

-- 1. Theft.
+- 1. Theft (situational).

 - 2. Verbal and/or physical assault.

-- 3. Possessing deadly or offensive weapons, or possession an edged instrument with the intention of causing bodily injury.
+- 3. Possessing deadly or offensive weapons, a lighter, or possession of an edged instrument with the intention of causing bodily injury.

 - 4. Arson or false alarms.

 - 5. Bomb threats/terrorist threats.

 - 6. Vandalism.

-- 7. Controlled substance abuse (drugs, alcohol and tobacco) any associated paraphernalia.
+- 7. Controlled substance abuse (drugs, alcohol, tobacco) any associated paraphernalia.

 - 8. Extortion.

 - 9. Commission of other acts punishable under the PA Crimes Code.

 - 10. Chronic disruptive behavior, continuation of Level I and II behavior.

 - 11. Sexual Harassment/Racial Harassment.

 - 12. Misuse of computer/Internet/software per policies.

-- 13. Persistent Bullying and Abuse of Others.